Nuchal Cord and HIE

 Improper Fetal Monitoring and HIE

-The nationally recognized lawyers at Reiter & Walsh ABC Law Centers have decades of experience in birth injury cases, including HIE, seizure and nuchal cord cases.
+The nationally-recognized lawyers at ABC Law Centers (Reiter & Walsh, P.C.) have decades of experience in birth injury cases, including HIE, seizure, and nuchal cord cases.
 If you experienced complications during pregnancy and your child developed an injury such as a seizure disorder or HIE, we can help you.
-Our award winning attorneys will work tirelessly to obtain compensation for treatment, therapy and a secure future for your child.
-Email or call us at 888-419-2229 for a free consultation.
+Our award-winning attorneys will work tirelessly to obtain compensation for treatment, therapy and a secure future for your child.
+Email or call us at 866-933-3015 for a free consultation.
+Should we take your case, you would pay no fee unless we win.